wazo-platform/wazo-doc/source/api_sdk/message_bus.rst

   * ``"user_uuid:XXX": True`` where ``XXX`` is the initiator's user UUID

 * required ACL: ``events.relocates.XXX`` where XXX is the initiator's user UUID
-* event specific data: a relocate object, see http://api.wazo.community, section ``xivo-ctid-ng``.
+* event specific data: a relocate object, see http://api.wazo.community, section ``wazo-calld``.

 Example: